acarabott/ChromeREPL/README.md

 Don't worry, commands are provided to do this for you 😅.

+Run them by opening the Command Pallete (macOS: `cmd shift P`, win/lin: `ctrl shift P`).

 1. If you haven't opened Chrome, use the `Chrome REPL: Start Chrome` command.
 2. If Chrome is already running, use `Chrome REPL: Restart Chrome with remote debugging`*

 >**this will quit and re-open Chrome, if you want to preserve your tabs, make sure you have set this behaviour in Chrome's settings: `On start-up: Continue where you left off`.*

+### 🚨 Security Warning: New User Profile 🚨

+When Chrome restarts, it will use a new Chrome user profile.
+This is because the Chrome DevTools protocol (that is used for communication) opens a port for communication, but also exposes your cookies.
+To prevent people on your network from sniffing your important cookies (e.g. website logins), a temporary Chrome user profile is used.

 ## Usage